apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 This provider reads parameter values from AWS SecretsManager.
 The AWS credentials can be configured via the `./conf/bootstrap-aws.conf` file, which comes with NiFi.

+Note: The provided AWS credentials must have the following permissions:

+- `secretsmanager:ListSecrets`
+- `secretsmanager:GetSecretValue`

 An example of creating a single secret in the correct format is:

 ```